JoachimSchneider/MicroEmacs/README.md

 * VMS: $ssave defaults to FALSE now: This way the VMS versions work out of the box.

+* Setting $abfull TRUE enables full --- i.e. substrings in words ---
+  expansion of abbreviations.
+This is a stronger form of the $abquick sub mode.

 ## TODO
 - Compile on Windows: